Skip to main content

 CLIENT_SECRET = os.getenv('AUTHSEC_CLIENT_SECRET')

-Use Secret Management Systems
+Use a Secret Management System

-Example with Vault:
+Example — HashiCorp Vault:

 import hvac